jamesbayley/Quippy/README.md

     I have always enjoyed reading inspirational and uplifting quotes.
 I know from experience how a few carefully curated words can transform your mindset.
 Accordingly, as a passion project, I began traversing the internet, collating thought-provoking quotes and presenting them in a minimalistic, calming style.
   </p>
   <p>
     First and foremost, this app was developed for personal use.
-I've been intentional in the design to create an experience that _I_ enjoyed.
+I've been intentional in the design to create an experience that I enjoyed.
 My hope is that others may discover that the product helps them to feel more relaxed and inspired.
   </p>
   <p>
-    After reading _Start With Why_ by Simon Sinek and reflecting on the content, I've come to realise that my purpose in life is to _create those small moments of joy for others_ through my work, my social interactions, the people I mentor, the products I build and the services I provide.
+    After reading <em>Start With Why</em> by Simon Sinek and reflecting on the content, I've come to realise that one of my life's purposes is to create those small moments of joy for others through my work, my social interactions, the people I mentor, the products I build and the services I provide.
 Quippy is just one channel through which I hope to deliver my <em>'why'</em>.
   </p>
   <p>
     I wish everyone a prosperous and healthy 2023.